egoist/tsup/README.md

 `dependencies` in your `packages.json` are always excluded, you can also use `--external <module>` flag to mark specific package as external.

-When you're bundling a lot files, this can be 10x~200x slower than ESBuild.
+When you're bundling a lot files, this can be 10x~200x slower than esbuild.

 ### Run a program